Disability Insurance Claims

 One of the most critical aspects of submitting medical information is to provide medical evidence of functional restrictions and limitations that demonstrate an inability to work due to a physical, cognitive or mental health condition.
 An experienced ERISA attorney can review the claim and assist you with obtaining the necessary medical information to support your claim.
 This may include securing a Disability Work Assessment, Functional Capacity Evaluation, Psychological Evaluation, Vocational Evaluation, or other testing relevant to a claimant’s particular medical condition and the nature of the claimant’s occupational duties.
 It is also important to obtain and review the insurance carrier’s administrative record and provide medical documentation to refute the opinions of peer review physicians retained by the insurance carrier.

 This process can be overwhelming for an individual who may have a disabling condition and has seen their benefits denied.
 Keep in mind that most group plans limit a claimant to one administrative appeal which generally must be filed within 180 days from receipt of a denial of benefits.
 Check your policy and denial letter to ascertain the appeal deadline.
-From the Law Offices of Steinhardt, Siskind and Associates, LLC in Glen Burnie, Maryland, Attorney Keith R. Siskind has handled claims for short term and long term disability benefits for more than 20 years.
+From the Law Offices of Steinhardt, Siskind and Lieberman, LLC in Glen Burnie, Maryland, Attorney Keith R. Siskind has handled claims for short term and long term disability benefits for more than 20 years.
 Mr. Siskind devotes a majority of his practice to appealing and litigating disability insurance claims.
-If you have been denied short term or long term disability insurance benefits, or would like to discuss disability insurance benefits that you may be eligible to receive, contact Keith R. Siskind at the Law Offices of Steinhardt, Siskind and Associates for a free initial consultation.
+If you have been denied short term or long term disability insurance benefits, or would like to discuss disability insurance benefits that you may be eligible to receive, contact Keith R. Siskind at the Law Offices of Steinhardt, Siskind and Lieberman for a free initial consultation.